|Green Lake, Wisconsin

-Frank Thielman, in his commentary on Philippians, illustrates with Dietrich Bonhoeffer's seven principles for eradicating selfish ambition from Christian communities.
+Frank Thielman, in his commentary on Philippians, shares Dietrich Bonhoeffer's seven principles for eradicating selfish ambition from Christian communities.
 (106).

 - Hold their tongues, refusing to speak uncharitably about a Christian brother;